Handbook

 DRESS CODE POLICY

 Students should dress appropriately at all times.
 Dress should never distract from school activities or prove a hazard to the student's safety or the safety of others.
 If, in the judgment of the school administration, a student is not appropriately attired or exhibits grooming which constitutes a distraction or disturbance to the school environment, the student may be sent home and not be readmitted until he/she is properly attired or groomed.
-The following attire is considered inappropriate:
+(JCS Board Policy 6.3101)

 - Tank tops, jerseys, shirts, blouses, sweaters, or dresses which are inappropriately revealing or suggestive (NO spaghetti straps)

-- Clothing with large or revealing holes.
+- Clothing with large or revealing holes

 - Clothing that allows undergarments to be visible when standing or sitting